Land-of-Aevitas/Fira/docs/fs_info.md

   - `GENDER <m|M|f|F|n|N|p|P>`: Adds a gendered ending to the word: `m` = Masculine, `f` = Feminine, `n` = Neutral, `p` = Plural.
 Use a capitalised letter to replace the last letter of the word instead of appending to it.
   - `NOTE <string>` Adds a note in the .db file next to this word's entry.
 - `DEFWORD <wordEng1> FROM <wordEngs> <params>`: Define a complex (non-root) word using other words.
-  - `WITH <SLICE>`: By default, all constituents are appended to each other to form the new word.
-A `WITH-<>` command can be used to change the concatenation type.
-This must immediately follow the `DEF FROM`.
+  - `WITH <withType>`: By default, all constituents are appended to each other to form the new word.
+A `WITH <>` command can be used to change the concatenation type.
+This must immediately follow the `DEFWORD ...
+FROM ...`.
     - `WITH SLICE <ints>`: Appends all words together, but additionally removes a number of characters from the start and end of each word as specified by the `<ints>`.
 The order of the ints is as follows: word1start word1end word2start word2end etc. Putting a 0 at the end of a word will make it go to the end, so `2 0` will be interpreted as `[2:]`.
+    - `WITH JOIN <string>`:  Adds the string between each word.
+If no string is provided, it defaults to `""`.
   - `GENDER <m|M|f|F|n|N|p|P>`: Adds a gendered ending to the word: `m` = Masculine, `f` = Feminine, `n` = Neutral, `p` = Plural.
 Use a capitalised letter to replace the last letter of the word instead of appending to it.
   - `NOTE <string>` Adds a note in the .db file next to this word's entry.